CartoDB/documentation/app/content/carto-python/working-with-data/how-to-visualize-data-from-databricks.md

 ## How to visualize data from Databricks

-This notebook guides the user through the process for connecting to CARTO account and leverage CARTO's Analytics Toolbox and CARTO's integration with Pydeck to be able to perform spatial analytics at scale and create map visualizations from Python notebooks.
+This notebook guides the user through the process of connecting to a CARTO account and leverage CARTO’s integrating with Pydeck to be able to visualize data from a Databricks connections using both CARTO and Databricks native support of the H3 spatial index.
 You can find the original notebook [here](https://github.com/CartoDB/research-public/blob/master/pydeck-carto/How%20to%20access%20CARTO's%20Analytics%20Toolbox%20for%20Databricks%20and%20create%20visualizations%20via%20Python%20notebooks.ipynb).

 ### Install dependencies